BrianOfTheCosmos/broodwich/README.md

 * Test / demo targets need to be cleaned up and/or moved to a separate repo
 * And so on... when I said experimental, I meant it

-## License
+# License & Disclaimer

-Copyright 2019 Brian D. Hysell, licensed under the MPL 2.0
+Copyright 2019 Brian D. Hysell, licensed under the MPL 2.0.

+Broodwich is a penetration testing / red teaming tool.
+Use only against systems you have received explicit permission to test.